avallonking/ForestQC/README.md

 $ ForestQC stat -i [input_vcf] -o [output_filename] -c [gc_content_file] -g [gender_file(optional)] -p [ped_file (optional)] -d [discordant_genotype_file (optional)] -w [hwe_file(optional)] --gq [Outlier_GQ] --dp [Outlier_DP] -as [user_defined_statistics_file (optional)]
 ```

-Second, we need to divide the dataset into good, bad and gray variants. *The output files would be three: good.xx, bad.xx and grey.xx.* **The output filename is only the suffix, that is, the latter part of the file name.
+Second, we need to divide the dataset into high-quality, low-quality and "undertermined" variants. *The output files would be three: good.xx, bad.xx and grey.xx.* **The output filename is only the suffix, that is, the latter part of the file name.
 All output files would be in the same folder with input files.
 Note that you don't have to merge the input file together.
 Also, the model used in classification and splitting must be the same.
 Or you would get *ValueError***

 ```sh
 $ ForestQC split -i [input_file] -o [output_filename_suffix (optional)] -t [user_defined_threshold_file (optional)] -as [user_defined_statistics_names (if user-defined statistics added in last step, this is required)]
 ```

 Third, we can train our random forest model and apply it on the classification of gray variants. *The output files would be predicted_good_xx and predictred_bad_xx.* **The output filename is only the suffix, that is, the latter part of the file name.
 All output files would be in the same folder with input files.
-Note that you *need* to merge all good variants into one file, all bad variants into one file and all grey variants into one file.
+Note that you *need* to merge all high-quality variants into one file, all low-quality variants into one file and all "undetermined" variants into one file.
 Also, the model used in classification and splitting must be the same.
 Otherwise, you would get *ValueError***

 ```sh
 $ ForestQC classify -g [good_variants] -b [bad_variants] -y [grey_variants] -o [output_filename_suffix (optional)] -t [probability_threshold (optional)] -f [selected_features_names (optional)]